drsoft28/laravel-visitor-tracker/readme.md

 # installion

-`composer require drsoft/visitortracker`
+`composer require drsoft28/visitortracker`

 Publish the configuration file (this will create a visitortracker.php file inside the config/ directory and file migration for table visitor_trackers inside database/migrations):

-`php artisan vendor:publish --provider="Drsoft\VisitorTracker\VisitorTrackerServiceProvider"`
+`php artisan vendor:publish --provider="Drsoft28\VisitorTracker\VisitorTrackerServiceProvider"`

 then you can migrate
 `php artisan migrate`